Skip to main content

 A scammer pretends to be an officer, claiming your identity has been linked to a drug trafficking case and demanding you send a large sum of money.

-Electronic Monitoring / Jail Release Scam
+Jail Release / Electronic Monitoring Scam

 Scammers call families of inmates claiming payment is required before their family member can be released on electronic monitoring.